kirillshatarov/NeuralNetworksPractice-/README.md

 # NeuralNetworksPractice-
-My practice with neural networks
+My practice with ML and neural networks